Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 It is important to understand, the first comparison removed Sarah, as `1992-04-01` is greater than `1998-01-01`.
 Then, the second comparison got rid of Timmy as `2010-01-01`.

 ## Now()
 There is one more critical command in writing robust date comparisons.
-The `now()` function.
+The `NOW()` function.
 This function is different in R and SQL, but pretty much every programming language has a version of the function.

-Essentially, the `now()` asks the computer what today's date is when the script runs.
+Essentially, the `NOW()` asks the computer what today's date is when the script runs.

 In SQL-R it looks like this:
 {% highlight r %}